 At the beginning of September, all the children go back to school.
 As you can imagine, some of them are happy and excited about this but many of them are not!
 The parents are usually relieved though because it’s difficult to keep children entertained all summer.
 State schools have had six weeks’ holiday and private schools even longer.
 By the end of the summer, the kids are starting to get bored and mums and dads need a break!

-Four and five-year-olds start school for the first time, primary school children have a new teacher and eleven-year-old children start secondary school, sometimes called “big school”.
-This is a big change for them.
-Instead of one teacher all day, they have different teachers for every subject.
-Universities start later in the month or even in October.
+Four and five-year-olds start school for the first time and most primary school children have a new teacher.
+Eleven-year-old children start secondary school, sometimes known as “big school”.
+This is a huge change for them.
+Instead of having just one teacher all day, they now have a different teacher for each subject.
+Universities start later in the month or even in early October.

-Some schools and village churches have a Harvest Festival.
-This means people celebrate the farmers harvesting the crops from the fields.
-Sometimes churches and schools collect food for poor families.
+Some schools and churches have a Harvest Festival in September, especially in villages and rural areas.
+Harvest Festival is a celebration to mark the harvesting of crops from the fields and to give thanks.
+Sometimes churches and schools collect food which they then give away to poorer families.
 Villages may also have a harvest supper.
-This might be a bring-and-share meal where everyone takes a dish to share.
+This might be a bring-and-share meal where everyone takes a different dish.